-A user might have to pay trading fees in the form of a flat percentage for the amount of crypto they purchase and sell.
-Or, a crypto exchange might charge its makers and takers a different percentage.
+A user might have to pay trading fees as a flat percentage for the amount of crypto they purchase and sell.
+Or, a crypto exchange might charge its makers and takers a different rate.

 Makers add liquidity within an exchange, which means they don’t fulfill standing orders.
-On the other hand, Takers get rid of liquidity from a crypto exchange by fulfilling orders waiting for a trade.
-Taker fees tend to be higher than maker fees, based on the exchange.
+On the other hand, Takers get rid of liquidity from a crypto exchange by fulfilling orders and waiting for a trade.
+Based on the exchange, taker fees are higher than maker fees.
 However, this is not always the case.

 Withdrawal fees depend on the cryptocurrency.
-There are some exchanges that charge a certain amount of fee when withdrawing coins.
+Some exchanges charge a certain amount of fee when withdrawing coins.
 This can be a problem for users who want to move their crypto to another exchange or within a secure third-party wallet.

-If you’re going to move your crypto, then look for exchanges that charge little to no withdrawal fee.
+If you move your crypto, look for exchanges with little to no withdrawal fee.

-A user that’s participating in advanced trading strategies, such as margin trading, will get charged extra fees when it comes to borrowing money.
-Certain beginner-friendly exchanges offer quick buy features, but they come with higher fees.
+A user participating in advanced trading strategies, such as margin trading, will get charged extra fees when borrowing money.
+Certain beginner-friendly exchanges offer quick buy features but have higher fees.
 Users can avoid these features by educating themselves on how to purchase and sell on the trading platform of a crypto exchange.

 Moreover, when a user buys through their debit card or credit card, they might get charged a premium by their card issuer and the exchange.
 Therefore, experts recommend purchasing crypto using wire transfers or cash.